esphome/home-assistant-addon/esphome/README.md

 5. Start the add-on, check the logs of the add-on to see if everything went well.
 6. Click "OPEN WEB UI" to open the ESPHome dashboard.
 You will be asked for your Home Assistant credentials - ESPHome uses Hass.io's authentication system to log you in.

-**NOTE**: Installation on RPis running in 64-bit mode is currently not possible.
-Please use the 32-bit variant of HassOS instead.

 You can view the ESPHome docs here: https://esphome.io/

 ## Configuration